espocrm/documentation/docs/development/api-search-params.md

 *Array*

 Search criteria.
 Can contain nested arrays and objects.
-See more [below](#where-items).
+See more [below](#where-items) more detail.

 ### primaryFilter